 Possibly Effective for

 - High blood pressure.
-Research suggests that taking nattokinase (NSK II, Japan Bio Sciences Laboratories Company Ltd., Japan) daily for 8 weeks can reduce blood pressure in people with high blood pressure.
+Some research suggests that taking nattokinase daily for up to 8 weeks can reduce blood pressure in people with high blood pressure.

 Insufficient Evidence for

 - Deep vein thrombosis (DVT).
 There is some evidence that taking a specific combination product (Flite Tabs) might decrease the chance of getting a blood clot in the legs during long plane flights.
 This product combines a blend of 150 mg of nattokinase plus pycnogenol.
 Two capsules are taken 2 hours before the flight and then again 6 hours later.